ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 When it finishes, run the generator:

 {% highlight bash %}
-$ rails generate flex:setup
+$ rails generate elastics:setup
 # press return when asked
 {% endhighlight %}

 ## Model and Index

-First, we add a `Flex::ActiveModel` model, that will manage the pages we crawl.
+First, we add a `Elastics::ActiveModel` model, that will manage the pages we crawl.
 It will use the elasticsearch index as it were a database.
-You can just add the file `app/models/flex_doc_page.rb`:
+You can just add the file `app/models/elastics_doc_page.rb`:

 {% highlight ruby %}
-class FlexDocPage
+class ElasticsDocPage

-  include Flex::ActiveModel
+  include Elastics::ActiveModel

   attribute :url
   attribute_created_at